AckeeCZ/TezosSwift/README.md

 * Sending multiple operations in a single request
 * Setting a delegate
 * Registering as a delegate
-* (With more coming soon!)
+* And more!

 The library is extensible allowing client code to easily create additional RPCs and signed operations, as required.

-TesosKit takes care of complex block chain interactions for you:
+TezosSwift takes care of complex block chain interactions for you:
 * Addresses are revealed automatically, if needed
 * Sending multiple operations by passing them in an array

-TezosSwift is heavily inspired by functionality provided by other Tezos SDKs, such as [eztz](https://github.com/TezTech/eztz) or [TezosJ](https://github.com/LMilfont/TezosJ-plainjava).
+It also parses data and populates the appropriate models, so you can access the data in type-safe way!

 ## Installation